danioropeza/github-pr-templates/README.md

-# Enhance changes communication through GitHub Pull Requests Templates
+# Enhance the communication of your changes through GitHub Pull Requests Templates

 One of the most critical roles we play as developers is to clearly communicate with our team.